-- 94% of Y5 and Y6 pupils said that the school encourages everyone to treat each other with respect - Health and Well-being survey 2018
+- 97% of KS2 pupils say that school encourages everyone to treat each other with respect.
+(Health and Wellbeing Survey 2020)

-To see how we developed SMSC at Cononley School in 2019 to 2020, please click the links below:
+To see how we are developing SMSC at Cononley School in 2021 to 2022, please click the links below: